Ttesori/td-site/src/blog/2025-spring-clean-your-website-tiny-tweaks-big-impact.md

 **Feeling inspired to tidy things up?** I made a little something to make it even easier.

+![Downloadable Website Bingo card with 9 simple site cleanup tips and a penguin mascot in the center.](/img/resources/website-bingo/website-bingo.webp){class="post-img-r"}
 ### Ty’s Tiny Tidy-Up: Website Bingo + Mini Fix Guide
-![Downloadable Website Bingo card with 9 simple site cleanup tips and a penguin mascot in the center.](/img/resources/website-bingo/website-bingo.webp){class="post-img-r"}
-This free 1-page download includes:
+**This free 1-page download includes:**

-- A gentle website audit checklist (yep, the one from this post!)
+- A gentle website audit checklist

 - A cute bingo card with 9 easy wins to choose from

-- Quick how-to tips for each square — no overwhelm, no jargon
+- Quick how-to tips for each square to make the process painless

 👉 [Download the free Website Bingo card (PDF)](/img/resources/website-bingo/tys-website-bingo.pdf)<br>
 No email required, just a little gift from me (and Ty the penguin 🐧) to help you feel good about your website again.